canavan-a/broom/README.md

 ## Ledger

 The ledger is an in memory balance summary for each account.
 This is settled by stacking each block from source, validating and calculating final balances and highest nonces.
-Snapshots of the ledger will eventually be saved to improve performance.
-These will be stored similarly to the Broombase.
+Snapshots of the ledger are saved.
+These are stored similarly to broombase.
+The ledger is stored in the file format:

+`{height}_{hash}.broomledger`

+Ledger snapshots are needed to resolve forks.
+The node needs the ability to validate blocks on a whim.
+Usually block validation is for current blocks.
+In the case of a fork, block validation will have to happen on all levels, this way arbitrary blocks can be added.
+The only condition to this is, we MUST have the previous block.
+Logic will be added to reconcile missing blocks in the event of a large fork.

+## Fork Tracking

+The flow is as follows, we receive a block.
+If this block solves the current puzzle then we add it, updating the ledger.
+If it does not, we need to locate the previous ledger snapshot.
+We validate the block against this snapshot, accumulate the ledger on the validated block, and then save the accumulated ledger to the file to continue the fork.